 The junior golfer should approach the warm up with trust in his or her mechanics.
 There are many times a junior will get on to the practice range and find that nothing is going right, can't hit the ball on target and the distance just isn't there.
 In these instances it is imperative to breathe through the rising panic and have faith in the preparation made to date.
 The practice range, before a tournament and during warm up, is not a place for coaching, reworking or making any last minute changes to a swing.
 It is amazing to see how many parents do not buy into this wisdom.
 The practice range before a junior golf tournament is often filled with over anxious parents desperately trying to rework or "fix" their child's swing, leaving them both frustrated and the relationship strained before the first tee.

-Ironically a bad warm up very often manifests into a stellar round - perhaps because the player concentrates that little bit better.
+Ironically a bad warm up sometimes manifests into a stellar round - perhaps because the player concentrates that little bit better.
 This even true on the PGA Tour where some personal best rounds follow a shaky warm up.

 The warm up is thus a time of mental rest and muscle firing.
 A solid warm up routine for a junior golfer should be 45 minutes to an hour - not including arrival, registration, restroom and walking to the first tee in time to arrive 10 minutes before tee time.